NFT Sports Cards Relevance 2025 Analysis

 Introduction: The Changing Game of NFT Sports Cards in 2025

 NFT sports cards exploded onto the scene in the early 2020s, capturing the imagination of collectors with blockchain-backed authenticity and unique digital experiences.
 Fast forward to 2025, and many are asking: Are NFT sports cards still relevant?
 In this article, we’ll explore the state of the market, top platforms, trends, and whether NFT cards continue to be viable for collectors and investors alike.
+For historical context, see our retrospective on NFT rookie cards and the 2021 digital collectibles boom.

 What Makes NFT Sports Cards Distinct?